What model companionship can say about the Continuum problem: Existentially closed models, model completeness, and model companionship

 It is useful to recall that model complete theories are axiomatized by their $\Pi_2$-consequences (see \cite[Prop.
 3.5.10]{CHAKEI90}), and that the model companion of a $\tau$-theory $T$ (if it exists) is unique (by \cite[Prop.
 3.5.13]{CHAKEI90}).

-We also note (as is the case for existentially closed structures) that a model complete $\tau$-theory $T$ can be the model companion of different $\tau$-theories $S$: it suffices that $S^\tau_\forall=T^\tau_\forall$.
-For example let $S_0$ be the $\bp{\cdot,+,0,1}$-theory of commutative rings with no zero-divisors that are not fields (i.e. the models of axioms (\ref{ax:commsemiringsno0div}), (\ref{ax:commringsno0div}) and of the negation of (\ref{ax:multinv})) and let $S_1$ be the $\bp{\cdot,+,0,1}$-theory of fields.
-Then the model complete $\bp{\cdot,+,0,1}$-theory $\bool{ACF}$ is the model companion of both $S_0$ and $S_1$.
-Another interesting observation is that no algebraically closed field is a model of $S_0$, and, conversely, no model of $S_0$ is an algebraically closed field.
-As a matter of fact, the notion of model companionship for a $\tau$-theory $S$ does not necessarily isolate a proper subclass of the models of $S$, but rather the models that are closed-off with respect to the basic operations and relations definable in $S$ by universal $\tau$-sentences.
+Conforming to our previous notation of $R$ being the $\bp{+,\cdot,0,1}$-theory of integral domains which are not fields, and $U$ being the $\bp{+,\cdot,0,1}$-theory of fields, we can observe that no algebraically closed field is a model of $R$, and, conversely, no model of $R$ is an algebraically closed field.
+As a matter of fact, the notion of model companionship for a $\tau$-theory $T$ does not necessarily isolate a proper subclass of the models of $T$, but rather the models that are closed-off with respect to the basic operations and relations definable in $T$ by universal $\tau$-sentences.

 Given the connection between model companions and existentially closed structures, it should be no surprise that the notion of model companionship is dependent on the choice of the signature.
-For example: consider the language $\bp{+,\cdot,0,1,{}^{-1}}$ and the theory $S_0'$ which results from adding axiom (\ref{ax:multinv}) to axioms (\ref{ax:commsemiringsno0div}), (\ref{ax:commringsno0div}).
-We obtain that $S_0'$ is still the theory of commutative rings with no zero-divisors, now formalized in the signature $\bp{+,\cdot,0,1,{}^{-1}}$.
-However, the $\bp{+,\cdot,0,1,{}^{-1}}$-theory of algebraically closed fields $\bool{ACF}'$ given by axioms (\ref{ax:commsemiringsno0div}), (\ref{ax:ACF}), (\ref{ax:multinv}) is not the model companion of the $\bp{+,\cdot,0,1,{}^{-1}}$-theory $S_0'$.
+For example: consider the language $\bp{+,\cdot,0,1,{}^{-1}}$ and the theory $S'$ which results from adding axiom (\ref{ax:multinv}) to axioms (\ref{ax:commsemiringsno0div}), (\ref{ax:commringsno0div}).
+We obtain that $S'$ is still the theory of commutative rings with no zero-divisors, now formalized in the signature $\bp{+,\cdot,0,1,{}^{-1}}$.
+However, the $\bp{+,\cdot,0,1,{}^{-1}}$-theory of algebraically closed fields $\bool{ACF}'$ given by axioms (\ref{ax:commsemiringsno0div}), (\ref{ax:ACF}), (\ref{ax:multinv}) is not the model companion of the $\bp{+,\cdot,0,1,{}^{-1}}$-theory $S'$.
 In order to see this, let $\mathcal{M}$ be the field of complex numbers and let $\mathcal{N}$ be $\mathbb{C}[X]$ (the ring of polynomials in complex coefficients and variable $X$), both seen as $\bp{+,\cdot,0,1,{}^{-1}}$-structures.
 Then it is the case that $\mathcal{M}\sqsubseteq\mathcal{N}$, but now $\mathcal{N}$ models the $\Sigma_1$-sentence for $\bp{+,\cdot,0,1,{}^{-1}}$ $\exists y\,(y\neq 0\wedge y^{-1}=0)$ (as witnessed by the polynomial $X$), while $\mathcal{M}$ does not.
-In particular, $\mathcal{M}$ is not $S_0'$-ec, as $\mathcal{M}$ is not a $\Sigma_1$-substructure of $\mathcal{N}$, which is a model of $S_0'$.
+In particular, $\mathcal{M}$ is not $S'$-ec, as $\mathcal{M}$ is not a $\Sigma_1$-substructure of $\mathcal{N}$, which is a model of $S'$.

 Given that the existence of a(n absolute) model companion for a theory $T$ depends so much on the choice of the signature, we can use the former to select the latter:

 \begin{description} \item[Model-theoretic criterion for selecting signatures] Given a mathematical theory $T$ and two signatures $\tau$ and $\sigma$ in which $T$ can be axiomatized, $\tau$ is preferable to $\sigma$ for $T$ if the $\tau$-axiomatization of $T$ admits a(n absolute) model companion, while its $\sigma$-axiomatization does not. \end{description}